Cinkassé Prefecture

 Cinkassé is a prefecture located in the Savanes Region of Togo.
 The cantons (or subdivisions) of Cinkassé include Cinkassé, Biankouri, Timbou, Nadjoundi, Boadé, Samnaba, Noaga, Gouloungoussi.
 The prefecture covers 281.8 km^{2}, with a population of 128,959 in 2022.

 In the far northwest of Cinkassé is a long, thin strip along the border with Burkina Faso that includes Togo's furthest north and furthest west points.
-In this area is also Togo's only border with the Boulgou Province of Burkina Faso.

-Gouloungoussi canton has three villages: Gouloungoussi, Kong, and Biankouri.
+In this area, which is in the western hemisphere, is Togo's only border with the Boulgou Province of Burkina Faso.
+The main settlement is Gouloungoussi canton, which has three villages: Gouloungoussi, Kong, and Biankouri.
+Just to the east of the salient the largest town in the prefecture, Cinkassé.

 Timbou canton has four villages: Timbou, Djakperga, Dapaong, and Kotouri.